06 December 2019 (Updated: 09 May 2023) | Using NFC

 Print/Quality If you have had printing, ID printing or similar, then check carefully.
 Don't just check the first item in the first box.
 It has been known that some less reliable manufacturers will put the high quality items at the top and push the badly printed ones to the bottom of the third box.
 Spot check each box from the middle/bottom.

 Encoding In most cases, you can do this with a mobile phone yourself.
 If you have encoded the tags with a web address, just scan the tags and make sure they work probably and direct as intended.
-If you have had your tags locked to prevent any further changes to the tag then you can also check this with Apps such as NXP's Tagwriter or TagInfo on Android phones.
+If you have had your tags locked to prevent any further changes to the tag then you can also check this with Apps such as NXP's Tagwriter or TagInfo on Android phones or NFC Tools for iPhone.

-Genuine Tags If you download NXP's TagInfo App for Android (free), then you can scan the tags and it will tell you the manufacturer and chip type.
+Genuine Tags If you download NXP's TagInfo App for Android (free) or NFC Tools for iPhone (free), then you can scan the tags and it will tell you the manufacturer and chip type.
 Make sure you got what you paid for.
-Additionally, as with the print notes above be aware that some less than honest manufacturers may but genuine product at the top/front and hide fake chips within the delivery.
+Additionally, as with the print notes above, be aware that some less than honest manufacturers may put genuine products at the top/front and hide fake chips within the delivery.
 Spot check throughout the delivery to make sure it's all as it should be.